RicoJia/ricojia.github.io/_posts/2022/2022-01-28-deep-learning-pytorch-basics.markdown

 ### Register Buffers

 A buffer:

-    - is NOT a parameter in a module, so it cannot be learned, and no gradient is computed for them.
+- Is NOT a parameter in a module, so it cannot be learned, and **no gradient is computed for them.**
 - A buffer's value can be loaded with the module's dictionary.
 So a buffer can persist between runs.
+- Once `model.to()` is called, the register buffer will be moved over as well as part of it.

 ```python
 self.register_buffer('running_mean', torch.zeros(num_features))